-Resale of a Security Distributed to a Promoter Under Certain Exemptions - If a security of an issuer is distributed to a promoter of the issuer under an exemption from the prospectus requirement in section 2.1, 2.3, 2.12, 2.13, 2.14,
+6.1 Resale of a Security Distributed to a Promoter Under Certain Exemptions - If a security of an issuer is distributed to a promoter of the issuer under an exemption from the prospectus requirement in section 2.1, 2.3, 2.12, 2.13, 2.14, 2.15 or 2.16, the first trade in that security by that promoter is a distribution unless the conditions in subsection (2) or (3) of section 2.8 of MI 45-102 are satisfied.

-- 2.15 or 2.16, the first trade in that security by that promoter is a distribution unless the conditions in subsection (2) of section 2.8 of MI 45-102 are satisfied. - Resale of a Security Distributed under Section 2.1 or 2.15 - If a security is distributed under the exemption from the prospectus requirement in section 2.1 or 2.15, the first trade in that security, other than a trade referred to in section 6.1, is subject to section 2.6 of MI 45-102. - Resale of a Security Distributed under Section 2.3, 2.12, 2.13, 2.14 or 2.16 - If a security is distributed under an exemption from the prospectus requirement in section 2.3, 2.12, 2.13, 2.14 or 2.16, the first trade in that security, other than a trade referred to in section 6.1, is subject to section 2.5 of MI 45-102. - Resale of a Security Distributed under Clause 72(1)(h) of the Act - If a security is distributed under the exemption from the prospectus requirement in clause 72(1)(h) of the Act, the first trade in that security, other than a trade to which section 6.5 applies, is subject to section 2.6 of MI 45-102. - Resale of an Underlying Security of a Multiple Convertible Security, Convertible Security or Exchangeable Security Distributed under Certain Exemptions If an underlying security is distributed under an exemption from the prospectus requirement on conversion or exchange of a multiple convertible security, convertible security or exchangeable security acquired in a Type 1 trade, the first trade in that underlying security is subject to section 2.5 of MI 45-102. - Resale of a Security Distributed under Section 2.6 or 2.7 If an underlying security is distributed under an exemption from the prospectus requirement in section 2.6 or 2.7 on a forced conversion or exchange of a multiple convertible security, convertible security or exchangeable security acquired - (a) in a Type 2 trade; or - (b) under an exemption from the prospectus requirement in section 2.2, 3.1, 3.2, 3.3, 5.1 or 8.1 of Rule 45-503 Trades to Employees, Executives and Consultants, other than a trade by an associated consultant or investor consultant as defined in Rule 45-503 Trades to Employees, Executives and Consultants:
+- 6.2 Resale of a Security Distributed under Section 2.1 or 2.15 If a security is distributed under the exemption from the prospectus requirement in section 2.1 or 2.15, the first trade in that security, other than a trade referred to in section 6.1, is subject to section 2.6 of MI 45-102. - 6.3 Resale of a Security Distributed under Section 2.3, 2.12, 2.13, 2.14 or 2.16 - If a security is distributed under an exemption from the prospectus requirement in section 2.3, 2.12, 2.13, 2.14 or 2.16, the first trade in that security, other than a trade referred to in section 6.1, is subject to section 2.5 of MI 45-102. - 6.4 Resale of a Security Distributed under Clause 72(1)(h) of the Act - If a security is distributed under the exemption from the prospectus requirement in clause 72(1)(h) of the Act, the first trade in that security, other than a trade to which section 6.5 applies, is subject to section 2.6 of MI 45-102. - 6.5 Resale of an Underlying Security of a Multiple Convertible Security, Convertible Security or Exchangeable Security Distributed under Certain Exemptions If an underlying security is distributed under an exemption from the prospectus requirement on conversion or exchange of a multiple convertible security, convertible security or exchangeable security acquired in a Type 1 trade, the first trade in that underlying security is subject to section 2.5 of MI 45-102. - 6.6 Resale of a Security Distributed under Section 2.6 or 2.7 If an underlying security is distributed under an exemption from the prospectus requirement in section 2.6 or 2.7 on a forced conversion or exchange of a multiple convertible security, convertible security or exchangeable security acquired - (a) in a Type 2 trade; - (b) under an exemption from the prospectus requirement in section 2.2, 3.1, 3.2, 3.3, 5.1 or 8.1 of Rule 45-503 Trades to Employees, Executives and Consultants, other than a trade by an associated consultant or investor consultant as defined in Rule 45-503 Trades to Employees, Executives and Consultants; or - (c) under an exemption from the prospectus requirement in Part 2 of MI 45-105;